Liberating the Liberal Arts

 Once enrolled in the Fellowship, can I register for any course I like?

+Yes.
+Both Fellows and Lifetime Fellows are free to enjoy any course offering.
 Upon public announcement of every course, the first eight available spaces in that course are reserved for Fellows giving at the Gladiator level and above.
 Subsequently, an early registration window will open for those giving at the Amicus and Legatus levels – leaving no less than eight spaces available per course during the general registration window to Fellows who are unable to contribute to the Institute monetarily.
-While we outline an ideal tract for the accomplishment of the curriculum as a whole, a Fellow may take any course at any time without any prerequisite.
+While we outline an ideal track for the accomplishment of the curriculum as a whole, a Fellow may take any course at any time without any prerequisite.
 Fellows may be enrolled in multiple courses at once as courses will seldom be scheduled concurrently.

 What kind of a course experience can I expect?

 Every course is capped at a maximum of 24 students to preserve collegiality and personal engagement.
 Courses are live and interactive.
 Led by a Senior Fellow of the Albertus Magnus Institute, each class will meet weekly for two hours and consist of equal parts lecture and discussion, usually around an assigned text.
 You may have writing or journaling assignments that will be personally assessed by the Senior Fellow with grades being issued on a pass / fail basis.
 Apart from class attendance, a Fellow of the Albertus Magnus Institute in study should expect no more than two to five hours of weekly reading and writing per course.
 Most courses will be scheduled on weekday evenings.